alexanderrich/exploration_consumption/doc/journal/paper.md

 condition from the initial analysis.
 We did not find that this new selection criterion affected our results.
 In particular, the credible interval for the main effect of delay still included zero, $CI=[-.08, .72]$.

+# Experiment 3

+In both Experiments 1 and 2, we found no evidence that delaying rewards affected the degree of exploratory behavior, and thus no evidence that exploratory choice is influenced by present bias.
+Experiment 2 attempted to fix several flaws of Experiment 1: collecting data in person, making the consumption tasks more pleasant and aversive, increasing the reward delay, and simplifying the exploratory choice task.
+This may indicate that there is truly no effect of present bias on exploratory choice, but it remains possible that this null effect is due to a weakness in our experiment design.

+The most apparent potential weakness is that the consumption tasks did not induce very much present bias, or that discounting of these stimuli occurred on a scale much longer than the delay of a few minutes used in our experiments.
+Our use of these stimuli was based on several past studies.
+Access to videos has been shown to induce present bias with a delay of around a minute [@Navarick1998], and cessation of annoying noises can induce present bias with a delay of around ten seconds [@Solnick1980].
+However, these studies were were small and differed from the current setting in important ways.
+For example @Solnick1980 had participants make choices about noise cessation while solving math problems, which prevented them from focusing fully on the choice task.

+It may be that the consumption tasks and setting we used did not, in fact induce present bias, which would mean that inducing a delay would have no predicted effect.
+Therefore, in Experiment 3 we conducted a simple follow-up experiment using the two consumption tasks to test whether people have a present bias for watching the video immediately, based on past experiments which studied time preferences for videos or video games [@Millar1984; @Navarick1998].

+## Methods

+### Participants.

+### Design and procedure.

+As in Experiment 2, the Barratt Impulsiveness Scale was administered prior to completing the main task.

+In the main task, participants were instructed that they would have to make a series of choices between two buttons.
+They were told that after selecting a button they would spend some amount of time performing a boring slider task and a fun video task, and that their choice could affect the amount of time spent on each task and the order of the tasks.
+They were also instructed that for their first two choices they would have to click first one button, then the other, to ensure that they had experienced both outcomes, and that occasionally the outcomes would change, at which point they would be instructed to try each of the two buttons again.
+On all other trials, they were told to select whichever button they preferred.

+The slider and video tasks were very similar to the tasks used in Experiment 2.
+To prevent participants from explicitly measuring the amount of video and slider time following a choice, the timer showing how many seconds remaining in the consumption task was removed.
+For the slider task, it was replaced by horizontal red "progress bar" that steadily shrank over the course of the task, thereby indicating seconds remaining.
+For the video task, there was no indication of seconds remaining.
+In addition, instead of always lasting 30 seconds, the consumption tasks varied in length.
+For a slider task that lasted $s$ seconds, there were $s/5-1$ sliders to complete.

+After practicing the slider and video tasks, participants completed 30 trials of the choice task.
+This was divided into three groups of ten trials, each of which had a new pair of outcomes.
+The outcomes always lasted 90 seconds in total, and for each group there was always one button that produced the video task immediately, followed by the slider task, and one that produced the slider task immediately, followed by the videos.
+The reward amounts and reward orders of the three groups were as follows:

+1. 30s videos/60s sliders vs. 60s sliders/30s videos
+2. 35s videos/55s sliders vs. 65s sliders/25s videos
+3. 25s videos/65s sliders vs. 55s sliders/35s videos

+The ordering of the three pairs of outcomes was counterbalanced across participants, and the pairing of outcomes the left and right button was randomized.
+Absent discounting, participants should be indifferent between the two options in pair 1, and prefer the options with more video time in pairs 2 and 3.
+However, we predicted that while amount of video time would also matter, participants would display a bias towards selecting the option with the immediate video task.

+As in Experiments 1 and 2, participants were asked to rate their enjoyment of the two consumption tasks following the experiment.

+## Results

 # Discussion